 When Representative Schaefer offered the amendment to Senate Bill 8, Byron Cook called on the House to table the Schaefer amendment, meaning Cook asked his colleagues to vote to set aside, and thereby kill, the amendment.
-Thus, Cook’s motion to table the Schaefer amendment was a hostile anti-Life amendment and stopped the Schaefer amendment from consideration as part of SB 8.
+Thus, Cook’s motion to table the Schaefer amendment was a hostile anti-Life motion and stopped the Schaefer amendment from consideration as part of SB 8.

 The final vote on Cook’s motion was 72-65, in favor of Cook and against protecting unborn children with disabilities.
 Nineteen Republicans joined with the Democrat Caucus to ignore Representative Schaefer’s life-saving amendment.

 Republicans who voted against the critical Pro-Life amendment:

 |Sarah Davis||Charlie Geren||Larry Gonzales|

 |Lance Gooden||Kyle Kacal||Ken King|

 |Linda Koop||Stan Lambert||Lyle Larson|